Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Funded-Cohort/20210924/Pitfalls-of-synchronous-communication.md

 A major issue with the use of Telegram for inquiries is that its synchronous nature leads to rapid loss of information and an incessant repetition of questions.
 A common request in the Catalst community is for authorative, asynchronous sources of information.

-For example, Benjamin Wong suggested on [Catalyst Community Advisor Telegram](https://t.me/CatalystCommunityAdvisors/18116) that a threaded forum discussion would help capture knowledge, serve as a FAQ and provided relevant threads which the community could be directed to.
+For example, Benjamin Wong suggested on [Catalyst Community Advisor Telegram](https://t.me/CatalystCommunityAdvisors/18116) that a threaded forum discussion would help capture knowledge, serve as a FAQ and provide relevant threads which the community could be directed to.